Faithful Implementations of Distributed Algorithms and Control Laws: Introduction

 \subsubsection{Asymptotic incentive compatibility}

-We introduce this solution concept to justify the use of approximated Groves taxes to incentivize followers to ``act right" in a wide class of optimization algorithms including continuous optimization algorithms.
-The issues of approximating Groves taxes is well studied in the AMD literature, but our motivation here is slightly different.
-In the AMD literature, the approximated Groves tax becomes an object of interest only when the optimization problem of consideration has an approximation threshold strictly greater than zero (in the language of \cite{papadimitriou1995}).
-In this case, the issue is clear enough, since $\epsilon$-approximation of Groves taxes is NP-hard to obtain and hence it is in general not possible to reduce incentive to cheat to $\epsilon$ in a practical amount of time.
-The flip side of this research trend (partially motivated by the fact that computational complexity is better defined in discrete optimizations) is that, in our view, almost no attention is paid to iterative algorithms for continuous optimizations.
-Due to the nature of the continuous optimization, the exact solution cannot be obtained in finite amount of time and hence, Groves taxes must be inevitably approximated as well.
-However, it has not been discussed in the indirect mechanism design literature \cite{RefWorks:233}\cite{RefWorks:300}\cite{cavallo2012} whether the use of approximated Groves in this context is justifiable or not.
-We argue the use of approximated Groves mechanism is justifiable whenever the leader can come up with an iterative distributed algorithm, which can be iterated as many times as he wishes, and approximated Groves taxes computed from its output diminishes incentives for cheating to arbitrary small $\epsilon$ within polynomial arithmetic operations.
-We believe such a situation is satisfactory to convince followers to ``act right", and hence is a practical solution concept.
+We introduce this solution concept to justify the use of approximated Groves taxes to incentivize followers to ``act right" in a wide class of optimization algorithms, including continuous optimization algorithms.
+Due to the nature of the continuous optimization, the exact solution cannot be obtained in finite time and hence, Groves taxes must be inevitably approximated as well.
+However, it has not been fully discussed in the literature whether the use of approximated Groves mechanisms in this context is justifiable or not.
+We argue that the use of approximated Groves mechanisms is justifiable whenever we have an iterative distributed algorithm, which can be iterated as many times as we wish, and we can compute approximated Groves taxes from its output that diminish the followers' incentives for cheating to an arbitrary small $\epsilon$.
+We believe such a situation is satisfactory to convince followers to ``act right" in the algorithm, and hence is a practical solution concept.
 We name this solution concept ``asymptotic incentive compatibility."

+{\upd As mentioned earlier, the issue of approximating Groves taxes is well studied in the AMD literature.
+However, our focus in item 2) above is different.
+In the AMD literature, the research focus is almost exclusively on discrete optimization with approximation threshold strictly greater than zero (in the language of \cite{papadimitriou1995}).
+In such cases, the research focus must be on non-Groves mechanisms, since Groves mechanisms are computationally impractical.
+On the other hand, our focus is still on the (indirect) Groves mechanisms.
+We consider their applications to continuous optimization problems and clarify in what sense a mechanism can be ``incentive compatible" in those cases. }